Martial law: Pakistan

-The fourth was imposed by the General Muhammad Zia-ul-Haq on 5 July 1977.
+The third was imposed by the General Muhammad Zia-ul-Haq on 5 July 1977.
 After several tumultuous years, which witnessed the secession of East Pakistan to form Bangladesh, politician Zulfikar Ali Bhutto took over in 1971 as the first civilian martial law administrator in recent history, imposing selective martial law in areas hostile to his rule, such as the country's largest province, Balochistan.
-Following widespread civil disorder, General Zia overthrew Bhutto and imposed martial law in its totality on July 5, 1977, in a bloodless coup d'état.
+Following widespread civil disorder, General Zia overthrew Bhutto and imposed martial law in its totality on 5 July 1977, in a bloodless coup d'état.
 Unstable areas were brought under control through indirect military action, such as Balochistan under Martial Law Governor, General Rahimuddin Khan.
 Civilian government resumed in 1988 following General Zia's death in an aircraft crash.

-On October 12, 1999, the government of Prime Minister Nawaz Sharif was dissolved, and the Army took control once more.
-But no martial law was imposed.
+On 12 October 1999, the government of Prime Minister Nawaz Sharif was dissolved, and the Army took control once more.
+A fourth martial law was imposed.
 General Pervez Musharraf took the title of Chief Executive until the President of Pakistan Rafiq Tarar resigned and General Musharraf became president.
 Elections were held in October 2002 and Mir Zafarullah Khan Jamali became Prime Minister of Pakistan.
-Jamali premiership was followed by Chaudhry Shujaat Hussain and Shaukat Aziz.
-While the government was supposed to be run by the elected prime minister, there was a common understanding that important decisions were made by the President General Musharraf.
+Jamali's premiership was followed by Chaudhry Shujaat Hussain and Shaukat Aziz.
+While the government was supposed to be run by an elected prime minister, there was a common understanding that important decisions were made by the President General Musharraf.

+General Pervez Musharraf pointed out it as an emergency, not Martial Law.
+The Constitution, Parliament and Provincial Assemblies were suspended and Musharraf issued "Proclamation of Emergency" on 14 October 1999.

-On November 3, 2007, President General Musharraf declared the state of emergency in the country which is claimed to be equivalent to the state of martial law as the constitution of Pakistan of 1973 was suspended, and the Chief Justices of the Supreme Court were fired.
+On 3 November 2007, President General Musharraf declared the state of emergency in the country which is claimed to be equivalent to the state of martial law as the constitution of Pakistan of 1973 was suspended, and the Chief Justices of the Supreme Court were fired.

-On November 12, 2007, Musharraf issued some amendments in the Military Act, which gave the armed forces some additional powers.
+On 12 November 2007, Musharraf issued some amendments in the Military Act, which gave the armed forces some additional powers.